What is the purpose of having a centralized repository?

 Yes, the Biorepository component can aliquot specimens as needed to preserve the collection.
 The Biorepository does not perform aliquoting for convenience, such as aliquoting specimens into multiple vials for shipment.
 If you are submitting specimens from an approved contributing study, we recommend that specimens be submitted in the lowest volume for future downstream analyses specified for the material type, to preserve specimen integrity by avoiding freeze-thaw cycles.
 If you are a requestor, there may be additional cost recovery charges associated with aliquoting and custom requests.

-Can the NIDDK Central Repository serve as the primary receipt point for specimens, processing, aliquoting, and shipping specimens to various analysis laboratories?
+Can NIDDK Central Repository serve as the primary receipt point for specimens, processing, aliquoting, and shipping specimens to various analysis laboratories?

 No. In general, each contributing study should have its own plan for specimen processing and storage during study conduct.
 This can involve a central receiving laboratory that processes, analyzes, or stores the specimens needed for the planned analyses.
 Alternatively, studies may have the specimens processed at the collection site and then batch shipped to the central receiving laboratory.